BillTuan/W3-Twitter/README.md

-# Project 3 - *Name of App Here*
+# Project 3 - Twitter

-Time spent: **X** hours spent in total
+Time spent: **10** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-- [ ] Hamburger menu (**Hint** You can refer [react-native-drawer](https://github.com/root-two/react-native-drawer))
+- [x] Hamburger menu (**Hint** You can refer [react-native-drawer](https://github.com/root-two/react-native-drawer))
-   - [ ] Dragging anywhere in the view should reveal the menu.
+   - [x] Dragging anywhere in the view should reveal the menu.
-   - [ ] The menu should include links to your profile, the home timeline, and the mentions view.
+   - [x] The menu should include links to your profile, the home timeline, and the mentions view.
-   - [ ] The menu can look similar to the example or feel free to take liberty with the UI.
+   - [x] The menu can look similar to the example or feel free to take liberty with the UI.
-- [ ] Profile page
+- [x] Profile page
-   - [ ] Contains the user header view
+   - [x] Contains the user header view
-   - [ ] Contains a section with the users basic stats: # tweets, # following, # followers
+   - [x] Contains a section with the users basic stats: # tweets, # following, # followers
-- [ ] Home Timeline
+- [x] Home Timeline
-   - [ ] Tapping on a user image should bring up that user's profile page
+   - [x] Tapping on a user image should bring up that user's profile page
-- [ ] Like, tape heart icon to like and unlike
+- [x] Like, tape heart icon to like and unlike
   - **Hint** Gif heart image (https://giphy.com/gifs/twitter-10shHccb7Xfn2g)

 The following **optional** features are implemented: